aryanap07/Registrar/README.md

-A student registration form that looks and fills in like a boarding pass.
+A student registration form service that looks and fills in like a boarding pass.